-• Preservation and growth of physical and economic wellbeing:
+Preservation and growth of physical and economic wellbeing:

 The asset classes, or capital, available to community members in the Tokologo Local Municipality (NLM) (e.g. productive farms, infrastructure, and bulk services) must be protected, while asset classes currently in short supply need to be developed (e.g. income for the poor, improved education, and improved health).
 Such protection and development is vital in controlling and ultimately alleviating poverty and vulnerability.
 Moreover, jeopardizing physical and economic safety will serve to undermine existing social structures.
+The agricultural potential of Visserspan farm is, however, low.